 11. Introduce Mindfulness Meditation

 The many advantages of mindfulness meditation for anxiety should not be underestimated.
 Meditation offers powerful benefits for all people, especially those living with mental health conditions like chronic anxiety.
-Meditation can help someone learn to analyze their thoughts as they occur and then take proactive steps to get a handle on their anxiety.
+Meditation can help someone learn to analyze their anxious thoughts as they occur and then take proactive steps to get a handle on their anxiety management.

 12. Other Holistic Remedies

 There are multiple age-old, proven techniques to help alleviate anxiety symptoms.
-Consider:
+Consider one of the following natural remedies for anxiety:

 - Taking a hot Epsom salt bath